Vindrue/Jellyfish/CONTRIBUTING.md

  - Constants and globals in CONSTANT_CASE, local variables as well as functions/macros in snake_case, julia files in CamelCase.jl
  - Respect the user's clocks and bytes
- - Max line length of 128 characters, you can use line breaks to bypass this
+ - Max line length of 128 characters in Julia and Python files, you can use line breaks, this is done to respect programmers who use keyboard-based editors